PurdueECE264/2018SpringProblems/HW08/Grading/README.md

 ./pa08 -VID g h M N 5 6 3 | sort > svtest3.txt #(20 points) #right output in vtest3
 </pre>

-The grade for each command is calculated similar to the creatDouble() function.
+The grade for each command is calculated similar to the createDouble() function.

 # Testing your code